-39. Where a penalty imposed under these Regulations includes the refusal of credit for any unit (or part thereof), the student will be deemed to have taken and failed the assessment in that unit or component with no grade being returned and the results of any relevant examination will reflect (and if already approved will be revised to reflect) that position.
+- 80. Where a penalty imposed under this Regulation includes the refusal of credit for any unit (or part thereof), the student will be deemed to have taken and failed the assessment in that unit or component with no grade being returned and the results of any relevant examination will reflect (and if already approved will be revised to reflect) that position. - 81.
+Where a penalty imposed under this Regulation includes for a thesis of a Higher Degree by Research failure in the examination, a viva shall not be held in relation to that examination/thesis.